top of page

 I feel alone, and gives me strength when I have nothing to offer.
 He celebrates every

 stepped from the world of the dead into the world of the living.
-The word already is
+We are no longer waiting for God to save us.
+We have ALREADY been rescued, redeemed, reclaimed, and renewed.

 Points to Ponder